 Another problem with selling “as is” is that the buyer may have trouble finding financing to buy your house.
 Banks are sure to insist on an appraisal of the property and, depending on the outcome of the appraisal, they could refuse outright to finance it, or may instead suggest a loan product with conditions that will be hard for the buyer to meet.
 The Fannie Mae HomeStyle mortgage and FHA 203(k) loan programs, for example, are available for renovation properties, but they have major hoops to jump through and require a large amount of paperwork.

-You can avoid complications with banks and loans by listing your house as a cash only sale, but that will reduce the pool of potential buyers even more, putting you at risk of a very long wait for a sale.
-That, combined with the fees and commissions involved with selling your house through a real estate agent, can mean a very low net price for you.
+You can avoid complications with banks and loans by listing your house as a cash-only sale, but that will reduce the pool of potential buyers even more, putting you at risk of a very long wait for a sale.
+That, combined with high California real estate commission rates, can mean a very low net price for you.

 Consider Selling Your Home that Needs Major Repairs to a Real Estate Investment Company

 Instead of renovating your house, or placing it on the market at all, you can sell it to a real estate investing company.
 Their offer will be lower than what you could ask for your home on the traditional market, since they need to consider their investment’s profitability, but the streamlined process can still make it an appealing and preferable option.
 Once you contact them, they’ll make you an offer quickly and, if you accept it, you can usually receive payment within days, rather than weeks or months.
 Also, a real estate investment company can expedite or bypass the appraisals, inspections, and other steps traditionally associated with a real estate sale.
 This is possible because investors have cash on hand, so they are not forced to wait for a lender to approve funding for the deal.